rm-hull/luma.lcd/doc/python-usage.rst

 Landscape / Portrait Orientation
 """"""""""""""""""""""""""""""""
-By default the PCD8544, ST7735, UC1701X and ILI9341 displays will all be oriented in landscape mode (84x48, 160x128, 128x64 and 320x240 pixels respectively).
-Should you have
+By default the PCD8544, ST7735, UC1701X and ILI9341 displays will all be oriented
+inlandscape mode (84x48, 160x128, 128x64 and 320x240 pixels respectively).
+Should
-an application that requires the display to be mounted in a portrait aspect, then add a :py:attr:`rotate=N` parameter when creating the device:
+you have an application that requires the display to be mounted in a portrait aspect, then add a :py:attr:`rotate=N` parameter when creating the device:

 .. code:: python